krbnite/krbnite.github.io/_in_progress/2019-03-28-Getting-Out-of-the-Hype.md

 Everyone talks about the end of "feature engineering", but at the same time you'll hear about how 80% of data science work is feature engineering and data clean-up.
 The end of feature engineering is mostly hype.
 What you hear from the trenches is what matters!

 So be the best damn data cleaning, feature engineering maniac you can be!

-Get comfortable starting with unfamiliar data sets, the reshaping process (e.g., transforming categorical variables), the imputation-or-not process, and so on.
+Get comfortable starting on unfamiliar data sets, the reshaping process (e.g., transforming categorical variables), the imputation-or-not process, and so on.
 Get comfy asking questions and coming up with strategies with the domain experts.
 Hell, get them to think everything was all their idea.
 Leave ego at home.

+You might also have find or buy the data.
+Scrape it from the web.
+Learn some JavaScript.
+Fix a database.
+Manage data in the cloud.
+Learn Excel better because those guys from Finance keep asking if you could send your final analyses in Excel!

+In real world ("blue collar") data science, you are a renaissance (wo)man!
+Yes, you may predict like a prophet, model like a mighty warrior, and even teach machines to learn like a god -- but you'll also have to grep a file, do a regex search, and maybe even count with your fingers :-p

 # Does it mean what you think it means?